jellevmeer/CPM/README.md

 Examples in the example folder are taken from the Artistoo page.

 To run parameter sweeps, a worker.js file, a worker-pool.js file, a sweep-model file and a node script are all required.
-The node script should contain a module function which wraps around the entire model, wherein input parameters can be defined.
-These should match the arrays of parameters in the sweep-model file, see the CellSorting or the test directory as example.
+The node script should contain a module function which wraps around the entire model, where input parameters can be defined.
+These should match the arrays of parameters in the sweep-model file, see the CellSorting or the BoundaryLength directory as example.

 ## Getting Started